PhaserEditor2D/PhaserEditor/docs/canvas.rst

 The common way to create an object is by adding an asset into the scene and it create a regular sprite (``Phaser.Sprite``).
 If you want to create a different type of object (like a button or a tile) you have two options: the `From the context menu` option or the morphing option.

 To morphing an object mean to convert an object from one type to other type, for example, to morph a sprite into a button or into a tile sprite.
-When you morph an object into other type it keeps the same proprties, like transformation, texture, body.
+When you morph an object into other type it keeps the same properties, like transformation, texture, body.

 To morph an object right click on it and select one of the options displayed in the ``Sprite → Morph To...`` menu: